earslan25/gfx-main/README.md

 })
 ```

-**Version 1.0**
+**Version 1.1**

-This is the first version of the library.
+This is version 1.1 of the library.
 It is still in development, and there are many
 features that are not yet implemented.
 Currently, the library supports the following:

+Version 1.0:
 - WebGPU renderer
 - Frustum/Parallel view camera
 - Scene